 Small Hospital Improvement Program

-As the SORH, the Center has been contracted by HRSA’s Office of Rural Health Policy through MDCH to administer the Small Hospital Improvement Program (SHIP).
+As the SORH, the Center has been contracted by HRSA’s Office of Rural Health Policy through MDHHS to administer the Small Hospital Improvement Program (SHIP).
 This project provides grant-funding support for rural hospitals with less than 50 staffed beds to assist with quality improvement, ACO and value-based purchasing initiatives.
 Each of Michigan’s 46 qualifying hospitals received a $9,000 grant in 2014 to assist in implementing one of these three objectives.

 Click here to see the 2013 Activities Report